gradle/gradle/design-docs/play-support.md

 - handle non html templates
 - handle .routes files

-### Story: Developer runs Play application

-Extend the Play support to allow the Play application to be executed.

-- Running `gradle assemble` produces an executable Jar that, when executed, runs the Play application.
-- Running `gradle run<ComponentName>` builds and executes the Play application.

-At this stage, only the default generated Play application is supported, with a hard-coded version of Scala and Play.

-#### Test cases

 ## Feature: Developer builds Play application with custom Java, Scala, routes and templates